unfurl unfurl Add to Discord

 The bot isn't responding to links

 Check that the bot has the required permissions in the channel.
 Also check /settings view to make sure the platform isn't disabled and the channel isn't excluded by a filter.
+If a single platform stopped working everywhere, run /status - its fixer service might be down at the moment.

 Can I limit the bot to specific channels?